Washington Football Team vs. Seattle Seahawks NFL Week 12 Odds, Plays and Insights for November 29, 2021

 Over/under insights

-- Seattle's games have gone over 46.5 points in three of 10 chances this season.
+- Seattle and its opponents have combined to score more than 46.5 points in three of 10 games this season.

-- The two teams combine to score 40.6 points per game, 5.9 less than the over/under in this contest.
+- Monday's over/under is 5.9 points higher than the combined 40.6 PPG average of the two teams.

-- These two squads surrender a combined 47.6 points per game, 1.1 more than this contest's over/under.
+- This contest's over/under is 1.1 points fewer than the 47.6 these two squads combine to give up per game in 2020.

 - The average total in Football Team games this season is 46.5, a value equal to Monday's over/under.